Key Stage 3

 In Key Stage 3, Dance is taught to students in PE lessons as part of the curriculum.
 From the onset, students are taught how to use a stimulus and a dance idea to create a story or framework for their pieces, with a large focus on motif development, creativity and composition.

 In year 7, students focus on technique skills including strength, balance and coordination.
-There is an emphasis on posture, tension and extension, with students learning how to demonstrate the theme of ‘A journey through space’ through dance and expressive movement.
+There is an emphasis on posture, tension and extension, with students learning how to demonstrate the theme of ‘A journey through space’ or ‘Spies’ through dance and expressive movement.
 Students are encouraged to explore how body actions such as travelling, jumping, falling, turning and gestures impact on a dance piece.
 Students are also taught to include formations, canon, unison, pathways and directions within their piece.
 There is also the opportunity for creative dance work to take place, with students focussing on developing their own short phrases incorporating combinations of time, space and flow.
 Within year 7, there is a lot of opportunity for group work and a large emphasis on performance skills.

 In year 8, students build on the skills they have learnt in year 7.
-There is a focus on incorporating levels and dynamics in their dance piece, with the theme of ‘Guernica’ being developed throughout the unit.
+There is a focus on incorporating levels and dynamics in their dance piece, with the theme of ‘Empowerment’ being developed throughout the unit.
 Students are taught how to scaffold a dance piece with a strong emotional meaning behind it and are encouraged to explore the various different outlooks people may have on this dance idea when devising their own phrases and motifs.
 There is also the opportunity for solo, duet and group work.

 The combination of these units puts students in an advantageous position when considering Dance as a pathway for Key Stage 4, whether that be BTEC Dance or Dance within GCSE PE.